Towards Generalizable Neural Solvers for Vehicle Routing Problems via Ensemble with Transferrable Local Policy: Introduction

 Considering that the general optimization objective of VRPs is to achieve the shortest routing length, the local neighborhood, containing adjacent nodes, plays an important role in the decision of moving from node to node.
-Meanwhile, local topological features have great potential to be transferable across both node distribution~\cite{gcl} and scale.
-To leverage the properties of local information, we propose a novel local policy that restricts the state and action space to a small number of neighbor nodes.
-Furthermore, we integrate the local policy with a typical constructive policy (e.g., POMO~\cite{POMO}) called global policy, which learns from the global information of complete VRP instances, to form an ensemble policy.
+Meanwhile, local topological features have great potential to be transferable across both node distributions~\cite{gcl} and scales.
+To leverage the properties of local information, we propose a novel local policy that restricts the state and action space to a small number of local neighbor nodes.
+Furthermore, we integrate the local policy with a typical construction policy (e.g., POMO~\cite{POMO}) called global policy, which learns from the global information of complete VRP instances, to form an ensemble policy.
 The local and global policies are jointly trained to perform cooperatively and complementarily, achieving a good generalization.

 We conduct experiments on two typical VRPs: Travelling Salesman Problem~(TSP) and Capacitated VRP~(CVRP).
 The proposed ensemble policy is trained on synthetic small-scale problem instances with uniform node distribution.
-Instead of using test data sets with fixed node distribution and limited problem scale, we select TSPLIB~\cite{TSPLib} and CVRPLIB~\cite{vrplib_x} benchmarks to evaluate the generalization performance, which contain diverse instances with complex node distributions and large scales.
-The empirical results show that the ensemble policy consistently achieves better generalization performance than state-of-the-art construction methods (e.g., Pointerformer~\cite{pointerformer} and Omni-VRP~\cite{omni-vrp}), and even works well on real-world problems~\cite{real-world} with several thousand nodes, while existing construction methods can hardly solve such real-world problems directly.
+Instead of using test datasets with fixed node distribution and limited problem scale, we select TSPLIB~\cite{TSPLIB} and CVRPLIB~\cite{vrplib_x} benchmarks to evaluate the generalization performance, which contain diverse instances with complex node distributions and large scales.
+The empirical results show that the ensemble policy significantly improves both cross-distribution and cross-scale generalization performance, and can perform better than state-of-the-art construction methods (e.g., BQ~\cite{BQ-NCO} and LEHD~\cite{LEHD}) in most cases.
+Moreover, the proposed method even performs well on real-world problems~\cite{real-world} with several thousand nodes, while most construction methods can hardly solve such real-world problems directly.
 The ablation study also verifies the key role of the transferrable local policy for better generalization.